 What travellers love about Medellín is that there are so many things to go and see that it’s reeeeeally hard to be bored in this city.
 I spent a total of 6 weeks here, and loved every minute.
 I’ve compiled this list of the 25 top things to do in Medellin, Antioquia, so you don’t miss out on anything during your time here.

 This city is vibrant and exciting in the centre, but the residential areas still manage to stay leafy and tranquil for the most part.
-A stay in Medellin can prove to be an assault on the senses, especially if you’re staying near the tourist and expat hotspot of El Poblado (I’d actually recommend you don’t base yourself in this area in order to see a more authentic view of the city – Laureles and Belén are lovely places to stay in Medellin).
+A stay in Medellin can prove to be an assault on the senses, especially if you’re staying near the tourist and expat hotspot of El Poblado (have a look here at my recommendations for the best places to stay in Medellin).

 Posts you’ll enjoy after reading these 25 top things to do in Medellin: